Home > Mac Data Recovery Tips

 • Try to connect the external SSD directly to your Mac if it's a type C drive, rather than accessing it via a USB-C adapter.

-If the unrecognized external SSD is a Samsung T5/T3 SSD, and you got the "System Extension Blocked" and "No Samsung Portable SSD has connected" messages when running the Samsung Portable SSD Software, simply go to System Preferences > Security & Privacy > choose Allow next to the message "System software from developer Samsung Electronics was blocked from loading."
+If the unrecognized external SSD is a Samsung T5/T3 SSD, and you get the "System Extension Blocked" and "No Samsung Portable SSD has connected" messages when running the Samsung Portable SSD Software, simply go to System Preferences > Security & Privacy > choose Allow next to the message "System software from developer Samsung Electronics was blocked from loading."

 Solution 2: Reboot your Mac computer

 Sometimes, the Mac external SSD not mounting issue is caused by system issues.
 But you can sometimes easily fix them by restarting.
-The restart process will reset your macOS's memory and start it up fresh, which works efficiently especially when the USB port is busy.
+The restart process will reset your macOS's memory and start it up fresh, which works efficiently, especially when the USB port is busy.
 Simply choose Restart from the Apple menu.

 If you are interested, you can even learn what happens internally when your Mac doesn't recognize an external drive.